 Like many countries, Japan closed its borders in early 2020 to stop the spread of the coronavirus pandemic.
-Unlike other immigration policies around the world, the #JapanTravelBan bars permanent residents (including those with Japanese spouses and children) from entering or re-entering Japan.
+Unlike other immigration policies around the world, the #JapanTravelBan barred permanent residents (including those with Japanese spouses and children) and other people with valid visas from entering or re-entering Japan.

 Here are three simple ways:

 Follow #JapanTravelBan on Twitter and other social networks to see the latest news and updates

 Add #JapanTravelBan to your social media posts, and when you share others’ words and media

 Write to officials in Japan (and your own country) to voice concern over the #JapanTravelBan

 Email us with media inquiries, to request clarification or simply for moral support.
 We’re all in this together!